24 Hours in Charleston, South Carolina: The Perfect Itinerary For First-Timers

 Ready to figure out where to go in Charleston in one day?
-Get started with this complete 1-day Charleston trip plan.
+Get started with our complete 1-day trip plan for first-time visitors, including our recommendations for what to see & do, where to eat & drink, where to stay, and when to visit!

-Where to go in Charleston in one day: A complete 1-day itinerary
+Our recommendations for where to go in Charleston in one day

 Watch the sunrise at White Point Garden

-Feeling extra ambitious?
-Wake up early to start your one day in Charleston at White Point Garden.
-The park sits on the southeastern tip of “The Peninsula.”
-It’s one of the best places in downtown to watch the sunrise from Charleston Harbor.
+Let’s wake up early and start our first morning in Charleston at White Point Garden.
+This beautiful park sits on the southeastern tip of “The Peninsula” and is one of our favorite places to watch the sunrise over Charleston Harbor.

 White Point Garden is also a boon for military history buffs.
-The garden features several Civil War cannons and military monuments & statues.
-Walk around in the shade of its oak trees, coffee in hand, to check it all out in stride.
+We spotted several Civil War cannons and military monuments & statues here, including the William Moultrie Monument and The Defenders of Fort Moultrie Monument.

 Stroll along the Battery

-From White Point Garden, walk north along the Battery.
-The landmark defensive seawall is one of the top tourist attractions in Charleston, offering some of the city’s finest views.
+From White Point Garden, let’s walk north along the Battery.
+The landmark defensive seawall is one of our favorite tourist attractions in Charleston, thanks to offering some of the city’s finest views.

-Strolling on the Battery, you’ll walk past elegant antebellum houses.
-These gorgeous homes offer a first taste of what’s to come during your first 24 hours in Charleston.
+Whenever we’re in Charleston, we always enjoy strolling along the Battery past its elegant antebellum houses.
+These gorgeous homes will offer you a first taste of what’s to come during your first 24 hours in Charleston.

-You’ll spot several standout buildings along East Battery.
-Architectural gems on the stretch include Robert William Roper House and Edmondston-Alston House.
-If you’re not visiting too early in the day, you may be able to pop in for a quick tour.
+Let’s keep an eye out for several standout buildings along East Battery.
+Architectural gems on the stretch include Robert William Roper House, Ravenel House, and Edmondston-Alston House.

-From the High Battery, you’ll also marvel at spectacular views over the harbor.
-On a clear day, you’ll even see as far as Fort Sumter and Sullivan’s Island.
+As we walk north on the High Battery, the section of the seawall between Murray Boulevard and Water Street, we can marvel at spectacular views over the harbor.
+On a clear day, we may even see as far as Fort Sumter and Sullivan’s Island!

 Marvel at the stately Nathaniel Russell House

-When you reach the top of the High Battery, walk east along Water Street.
-At Meeting Street, stroll one block north.
-Soon, you’ll catch a glimpse of Nathaniel Russell House, one of Charleston’s most stately historic homes.
+When we reach the top of the High Battery, let’s walk east along Water Street.
+At Meeting Street, we’ll stroll one block north.
+Soon, we’ll catch a glimpse of Nathaniel Russell House, one of Charleston’s most stately historic homes.

-Nathaniel Russell House offers tours between 10pm and 5pm from Thursday to Sunday.
+Nathaniel Russell House offers tours between 10 am and 5 pm from Thursday to Sunday.
+The entrance fee will set you back $16 (adults) or $7 (children).

 Add color to your trip at Rainbow Row

-From the house, wander one block north to Tradd Street.
-Walk east until you’re stopped in your tracks by East Bay Street.
-To the north, you’ll spot one of the top places to see in Charleston, Rainbow Row.
+From Nathaniel Russell House, let’s wander one block north to Tradd Street.
+Walk east until East Bay Street.
+Look to the north to spot one of the most famous places to see in Charleston, Rainbow Row.

-The collection of 13 pastel-hued Georgian townhouses date between 1748 and 1845.
-They show off Charleston’s Historic District at its most colorful.
+This collection of 13 pastel-hued Georgian townhouses dates between 1748 and 1845, showing off Charleston’s Historic District at its most colorful.

-Word of warning: the “wow factor” of Rainbow Row lacks for some travelers.
-Even so, it’s a short detour on your walking tour of Charleston in one day.
-Check it out.
-It might just brighten your day.
+Even so, it’s a short detour and we think it’s a super easy addition to our walking tour of Charleston in one day.
+Check it out; it might just brighten your day!

 Check out the Old Exchange and Provost Dungeon

-Walk a block north to East Bay Street and Broad Street.
-On the street’s eastern flank, you catch a glimpse of the Old Exchange and Provost Dungeon.
+Now, let’s walk a block north to East Bay Street and Broad Street.
+On the street’s eastern flank, we’ll catch a glimpse of the Old Exchange and Provost Dungeon.

 Built in 1771, the Old Exchange and Provost Dungeon pre-dates the republic itself.
-Over its history, it’s served every level of government—colonial, federal, municipal, and state.
-The building is one of the most important landmarks in Charleston’s history.
+Over its history, the building has served every level of government—colonial, federal, municipal, and state—and is one of the most important landmarks in Charleston’s history.

-The top two floors offer self-guided exhibitions that scroll through the site’s history.
-Be sure to carve out time to visit the Provost Dungeon, located in the cellar.
-The dungeon served as British military prison during the American Revolution.
+While exploring the building, don’t forget to visit the Provost Dungeon, located in the cellar.
+The dungeon served as a British military prison during the American Revolution.

 Admission to the Old Exchange and Provost Dungeon is $10 for adults and $5 for children between 7 and 12.
 (Children under 7 are free.)